getsentry/rfcs/text/0091-ci-upload-tokens.md

 uploaded.
 From a documentation writing and onboarding experience, it's also not clear with the current system how the experience can be improved.

+Additionally both Hybrid Cloud and Single Tenant would greatly benefit from automatically routing to the right URLs.
+Today the documentation is very quiet about how to get this system to work on a single tenant installation and customers are often required to work with CS to get source maps working.

 # Technical Implementation

 The motivation is to add a new kind of token to Sentry which are fundamentally per-organization